Published: February 23, 2026 • Last updated: July 28, 2026

 Every day feels the same shade of grey

-If the right column feels more familiar, it's worth taking seriously.
+If the right-hand column feels more familiar, it's worth taking seriously.

 Your body can't rest even when it should

-Chronic stress keeps cortisol elevated which makes genuine rest feel almost impossible.
-Research on the physiological effects of parenting stress has found that mothers with lower parental self-efficacy show heightened cortisol responses meaning the less confident you feel as a parent, the harder it is for your body to calm down.
+Chronic stress keeps cortisol elevated, which makes genuine rest feel almost impossible.
+Research on the physiological effects of parenting stress has found that mothers with lower parental self-efficacy show heightened cortisol responses, meaning the less confident you feel as a parent, the harder it is for your body to calm down.
 If downtime no longer feels restorative, that's a signal worth paying attention to.
+Our guide to a 48-hour DIY reset weekend covers how to actually build recovery back into a day, rather than just hoping quiet time on its own will do the work.

 Everything feels like a demand